 Besides its BA in World Languages and Cultures, the department of World Languages and Cultures serves the College of Fine Arts Humanities and Social Sciences by delivering the language courses for the requirement that all majors with a language requirement need to complete.
 Please consult the Language Requirement webpage for details.
 Moreover, the department of World Languages and Cultures coordinates and administers the Language Placement exam.
 Please contact MLP_Exam@uml.edu

-For additional information, please contact the Department of World Languages and Cultures.
+For additional information, visit the Department of World Languages and Cultures website.